Accompaniment: Definition

-Mozart's Piano Sonata, K 545 opening.
-The right hand plays the melody, which is in the top stave.
-The left hand plays the accompaniment part, which is in the lower stave.
-In the first bar of the accompaniment part, the pianist plays a C Major chord in the left hand; this chord is arpeggiated (i.e., a chord in which the notes are played one after the other, rather than simultaneously).
+The opening to Mozart's Piano Sonata, K 545.
+The right hand plays the melody, which is in the top stave, while the left hand plays the accompaniment part, which is in the lower stave.
+In the first bar of the accompaniment part, the pianist plays a C major chord in the left hand; this chord is arpeggiated using an Alberti bass.

 An accompanist is a musician who plays an accompaniment part.
 Accompanists often play keyboard instruments (e.g., piano, pipe organ, synthesizer) or, in folk music and traditional styles, a guitar.
 While sight-reading (the ability to play a notated piece of music without preparing it) is important for many types of musicians, it is essential for professional accompanists.
 In auditions for musical theater and orchestras, an accompanist will often have to sight read music.

 A number of classical pianists have found success as accompanists rather than soloists; arguably the best known example is Gerald Moore, well known as a Lieder accompanist.
 In some American schools, the term collaborative piano is used, and hence, the title "collaborative pianist" (or collaborative artist) is replacing the title accompanist, because in many art songs and contemporary classical music songs, the piano part is complex and demands an advanced level of musicianship and technique.
 The term accompanist also refers to a musician (typically a pianist) who plays for singers, dancers, and other performers at an audition or rehearsal—but who does not necessarily participate in the ensemble that plays for the final performance (which might be an orchestra or a big band).